drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Many devops teams function as operation teams for platforms, such as Jenkins or K8s.
 There may use of tool like Infrastructure-as-Code, i.e. updating YAML files.
 But this is not coding, and there is ample opportunity to do more.
 Because of this gap, there continues to be playbooks and manual intervention.

+We will go over how Jupyter Notebooks can help

 ## Outline